Report students who are or may become a danger to themselves or others.

 College life can be a difficult adjustment.
 Often, it is the faculty who provide the link between students and the Counseling and Human Development Center.
 Involve yourself only as much as you feel comfortable; be careful about becoming overly involved.
 Suggest that the student call the Counseling and Human Development Center to make an appointment.
 It is best to have them do it in your presence.
 If the situation is an emergency, call the Counseling Center yourself at (803) 777-5223.

 Accommodate students with disabilities.

-Any student who desires accommodation due to a disability must be registered with the Office of Student Disability Services.
+Any student who desires accommodation due to a disability must be registered with the Student Disability Resource Center.
 This office will give the student an official "letter to the faculty" which explains the necessary accommodations.
 Students present the letter and discuss accommodations with you so that you are aware of which accommodations have been approved for the individual student.
 If you need assistance in providing reasonable accommodations for any student please contact the office at 777-6142.
 Faculty are also encouraged to refer students to the office for assistance.